AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 -------------------------------------------------------------------------------------------------

+<a name="fn1">1</a>: Or that is what I think -- [complain](https://github.com/AnotherKamila/kamila.is/issues/new?labels=teaching&title=[teaching/how-routers-work]+Title) if I am wrong!
-<a name="fn1">1</a>: If you come from e.g. FreeBSD, you might be screaming that the routing table sometimes knows about MAC addresses.
+<a name="fn2">2</a>: If you come from e.g. FreeBSD, you might be screaming that the routing table sometimes knows about MAC addresses.
 This is a shortcut to speed things up by avoiding the extra lookup, but conceptually it should not exist. if you happen to be implementing a router that does not care about performance, you don't have to do that (and I have not).